Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

-Complete homework to the best of his/her ability.
+Complete homework to the best of their ability.

 Complete homework on time.

 The Parent/Carer should:

 Oversee their child’s study to ensure homework is completed on time and to a good standard.

 Check and sign the Knowledge Organiser Workbook weekly.

 Help their child balance homework and social commitments.

 Provide a note of explanation if their child is unable to complete set homework tasks.
 This explanation should be written in the Knowledge Organiser Workbook.

 Contact the appropriate member of teaching staff or tutor if you have concerns over your child’s homework.